Summary

 Each different material has benefits and limitations.
 Some types of material may be better than others in certain situations.
 Your oral health professional can discuss your options with you.

-Some people are worried about having a filling made of dental amalgam because it contains mercury.
-High levels of mercury are harmful to human health, but the level of ‘free’ mercury (mercury that could get into the body) in set amalgam fillings is so low that it has no effect on health.
+High amounts of mercury are harmful to human health, but the amount of ‘free’ mercury (mercury that could get into the body) in set amalgam fillings is so low that it has no effect on health.

 Where to get help

-- Dental Health Services Victoria provides public dental services through the Royal Dental Hospital Melbourne and community dental clinics, for eligible people.
-For more information about public dental services Tel.
-(03) 9341 1000, or 1800 833 039 outside Melbourne metro
+- Oral Health Victoria provide public dental services through the Royal Dental Hospital of Melbourne and community dental clinics for eligible people.
+For more information about public dental services call (03) 9341 1000, or 1800 833 039 outside Melbourne metro.

 - Statement on dental amalgam, 2009, American Dental Association.